humhub/documentation/docs/admin/modules.md

 ## Module Installation

-Modules can be easily installed and updated via the integrated Marketplace.
+Modules can be easily installed and updated via the integrated Marketplace: top right "User account menu" -> `Marketplace`

-`Administration` -> `Modules` -> `Browse Online`

-Own custom modules or modules that are not available in the official Marketplace can also be unpacked directly into the `protected/modules` folder.
+Own custom modules or modules that are not available in the official Marketplace can also be unpacked directly into the `protected/modules` folder, but it is recommended to use a separated path ([see Module Loader Path](https://docs.humhub.org/docs/develop/environment#module-loader-path)).
 In this case, however, the database migrations at the page `Administration` -> `Information` -> `Database` page must also be performed.

 ## Purchased Modules

-Purchased modules can be activated via the `Administration` -> `Modules` -> `Purchase` page.
+Purchased modules can be activated via the `Marketplace` page -> top right "Gear" button -> "Add licence Key".

-They are then available for installation in the `Browse Online` tab.
+They are then available for installation.

 ## Firewall / Whitelist